ecmwf/metview-docs/docs/confluence/tutorials/vapor_tutorial.rst

 .. note::

-  Although geopotential (z) is not available on model levels in the input data `VAPOR Prepare <https://confluence.ecmwf.int/display/METV/VAPOR+Prepare>`_ computes it automatically if tempreature (t), specific humidity (q) and logarithm of surface pressure (lnsp) are available.
+  Although geopotential (z) is not available on model levels in the input data :ref:`VAPOR Prepare <vapor_prepare_icon>` icon computes it automatically if tempreature (t), specific humidity (q) and logarithm of surface pressure (lnsp) are available.
   Geopotential then gets converted into metres units and renamed to ELEVATION.

 Last, we specify the name and location of the results of the conversion: